Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 ### Content
 The Albert Lawn Tennis Club for its three ethos statements - fitness, fun and competition

-the webthought.blogspots.com for its bar chart code.
+The webthought.blogspots.com for its bar chart code.
 This did not work properly for this website and was modified quite a lot, but provided a good starting point.
 The bar chart consisted of HTML and CSS only, which was useful because other computer languages are not covered this early in the course.

+w3 schools for the hoverable dropdown menu using HTML and CSS only. www.w3schools.com/howto/howto_css_dropdown.asp the dropdown menu was adapted to display information instead of links, with changes to colours.
+This was necessary because a lot of information needed to be present on the website without crowding it.

 ### Media
 The Albert Lawn Tennis Club for allowing lots of photos of club and members to be used in this website.